Frequently Asked Questions

 How can I get a social security number?

 Social security numbers will only be granted by the Social Security administration after an international student receives a job offer.
-A letter from the employer and the OIE is required to provide evidence of the student's job offer and school attendance.
+Letters from the employer and the OIE are required to provide evidence of the student's job offer and school attendance.

 Can I drop below a full-time course load?